gvwilson/thirdbit/_posts/2015/2015-08-12-publishing-metadata-and-the-curve.md

 <pre>Daisie Huang and Ivan Gonzalez (eds): "Software Carpentry: Version Control with Git."
 Version 5.3, May 2015, 10.5281/zenodo.23544.</pre>
 <p>
-  We can then add all of the people who contributed as&mdash;well, that's the first pair of problems:
+  We can then add all of the people who contributed as–well, that's the first pair of problems:
 </p>
 <ol>
   <li>